hongminhcbg/gcp-ace/examptopics.md

     ---
     When creating the Compute Engine instance, create a metadata item with a key of ג€DATABASEג€ and a value for the appropriate database connection string.
 In your application, query the metadata server for the ג€DATABASEג€ value, and use the value to connect to the appropriate database.
     (https://cloud.google.com/compute/docs/metadata/querying-metadata)

+# 104

+    You are developing a microservice-based application that will be deployed on a Google Kubernetes Engine cluster.
+The application needs to read and write to a
+    Spanner database.
+You want to follow security best practices while minimizing code changes.
+How should you configure your application to retrieve Spanner credentials?
+    ---
+    Configure the appropriate service accounts, and use Workload Identity to run the pods.

+# 105

+    You are deploying your application on a Compute Engine instance that communicates with Cloud SQL.
+You will use Cloud SQL Proxy to allow your application to communicate to the database using the service account associated with the application's instance.
+You want to follow the Google-recommended best practice of providing minimum access for the role assigned to the service account.
+What should you do?
+    ---
+    Assign the Cloud SQL Client role.